Autodidac/AlmondShell/README.md

 # AlmondShell

-AlmondShell combines a hot-reloadable C++ engine with a small self-updating launcher.
-The launcher keeps your working copy in sync with the latest project release and starts the engine runtime that drives editor scripts from `src/scripts/`.
+AlmondShell combines a hot-reloadable C++ engine with a self-updating launcher. the engine runtime drives editor scripts from `src/scripts/`.

-The repository therefore serves two complementary use-cases:

-- **End users** can download the prebuilt updater binary, place it in an empty directory, and let it populate the latest AlmondShell files automatically.
+- **End users** can download the prebuilt binary, place it in an empty directory, and let it populate the latest AlmondShell files automatically.

 ---